 A slab of belly beginning its journey into streaky bacon.

-As Spring began thoughts turned to this year's pigs.
+As the following Spring began thoughts turned to that year's pigs.
 We always planned to try a number of different breeds and scouring the breed society websites, Facebook pages and livestock for sale forums we found a breeder that had Berkshire weaners available at the right time.
 So on a sunny April morning we drove down to Derbyshire and picked Gooseberry, Hazel and Iris out from a pen of noisy, active piglets and brought them back to the farm.